 I began my career in mental health after graduating from Duquesne University with an Master of Science in Education in Community Counseling in 1994.
+I’ve been a Licensed Professional Counselor in Pennsylvania since 2002.
 I have discovered helping children, families and individuals is what I enjoy most.
 Life can be difficult with unexpected events, traumas and losses.
 If not dealt with these events lead to anxiety, depression, PTSD, OCD, trichotillomania and serious health issues.
 My quest is to find the root cause of the sadness, grief, fear, and anger behind these mental health issues and help you heal them.

 Although I have personal experience with trichotillomania being “hair sober” since 1989, I can help you with whatever your issue is.